andnorda/Digital-Leksehjelp/README.md

 1. Check if your platform is [supported](https://github.com/meteor/meteor/wiki/Supported-Platforms "Supported platforms").

-2. Install [Meteor.js](http://docs.meteor.com/#quickstart), or for the lazy, run this command: `curl https://install.meteor.com | /bin/sh`
+2. Install [Meteor.js](http://docs.meteor.com/#quickstart), or for the lazy, run this command: `curl https://install.meteor.com | /bin/sh`.
+Verify by running `meteor --version`.

 3. You need the package manager npm to install Meteorite.
 Install [Node.js](http://nodejs.org/) to get it, but if you already have it installed, great!
 Move on.